Solar panels in Dorset: are they worth it?

 Energy Company Obligation (ECO4)

-This government scheme compels large energy suppliers to install energy-saving measures in low-income and vulnerable households that heat their homes with electricity.
+The initiative compels large energy suppliers to install energy-saving measures in low-income and vulnerable households, at no cost to the inhabitants.

 Dorset gets considerably more sunlight than the great majority of UK counties, with Dorchester receiving 1,580 kilowatt-hours per square metre (kWh/m²) on average per year – 45% higher than the national average.